How Plan Design May Impact Participant Behavior

 |50% up to 4% of pay||2%||5.9%||7.9%|

 In the three different employer match formulas, the employer contribution is the same.
-You can see as the match "stretches," the participant contribution increases without increasing the overall matching contribution amount.
+You can see as the match "stretches," the participant contribution tends to increase without increasing the overall matching contribution amount.
 "Stretching" can be a way to incent participants to save at more adequate levels.

 Consider making plan design changes to help your participants get more retirement ready.

-Contact your financial professional or representative from the The Principal® for more information.
+Contact your financial professional or representative from The Principal® for more information.

-- Our View on Retirement Readiness: How to Move from a "Popular" Plan to a Successful Plan, the Principal Financial Group, September 2011.
-The estimate assumes a 40-year span of accumulating savings, as well as the following facts: Retirement at age 65; a combined individual and plan sponsor contribution of 12 percent; Social Security providing 40% replacement of income; 7 percent annual rate of return; 2.5 percent annual inflation; and 3.5 percent annual wage growth of 3.5% over 40 years in the workforce.
+- Based on analysis conducted by the Principal Financial Group, August 2013.
+The estimate assumes a 40-year span of accumulating savings and the following facts: retirement at age 65; a combined individual and plan sponsor contribution of 12 percent; Social Security providing 40 percent replacement of income; 7 percent annual rate of return; 2.5 percent annual inflation; and 3.5 percent annual wage growth over 40 years in the workforce.
 This estimate is based on a goal of replacing about 85 percent of salary.
-The assumed rate of return for the study was hypothetical and does not guarantee any future returns nor represent the return of any particular investment.
+The assumed rate of return for the analysis is hypothetical and does not guarantee any future returns nor represent the return of any particular investment.
 Contributions do not take into account the impact of taxes on pre-tax distributions.
 Individual results will vary.
 Participants should regularly review their savings progress and post-retirement needs.

-- Chart source: (3% Default Rate)-Based on group of 23,171 participants in 117 plans with a stated employer match and a default deferral percentages of 3% as of 12/31/10.
-(6% Default Rate)-Data based on group of 2,579 participants in 27 plans with a stated employer match and a default deferral percentage of 6% as of 12/31/10.
+- Chart source: (3% Default Rate) Based on group of 24,985 participants in 165 plans with a stated employer match, and a default deferral percentage of 3% as of 12/31/12.
+(6% Default Rate) Data based on group of 4,581 participants in 42 plans with a stated employer match and a default deferral percentage of 6% as of 12/31/12.
 Deferral percentages presented are of those participating in the plan (does not include anyone that has opted out to 0%).